Free wheeling in your car

 George Lee Vancouver, Canada

-3. Charles Davey Says:
+3. Charles Davey says:

 I am a believer in freewheeling.
 I drive a Toyota Sienna, and even with the third row of seats taken out it is still quite a weight.
 As there are a number of hills round where I live, I freewheel and it’s both safe (as long as the road is reasonably straight) and I believe – am I right? – that it saves me gas.
 The weight of the Sienna certainly takes me faster more quickly, unless I was pretty hard on the accelerator.

-4. greennav Says:
+4. greennav says:

 Hi Charles,